songyy0415/epsilon/poincare/doc/simplification.md

 ## Extract units

-If the expression contains non-angular units, [downgrade the approximation strategy](#approximation-strategy).

-This is the only step where the projection context is altered to store the expression's unit.
+This is the only step where the projection context is altered.

+If the expression contains non-angular units, downgrade the [approximation strategy](#approximation-strategy).

+If the expression had units, also store them in the projection context.
 This will be used later when putting the units back during beautification.

 If the expression has non-Kelvin temperature units (°C or °F), convert the entire tree to Kelvins here.
 Such conversion must be done at root level.